Best dumbphone 2025

 Making dumb phones smarter

-The Nokia 225 4G was a favorite dumb phone for a few years, but the latest 235 4G (2024) has replaced it in some territories.
+The Nokia 225 4G was a favorite dumbphone for a few years, but the latest 235 4G (2024) has replaced it in some territories.
 Its design is petite and skinny with a couple of fun colors, but it fits the same 1,450mAh battery as our other Nokia picks for the same longevity.
 It has minimal RAM and the simpler S30+ OS, so only buy this if you don't want other Nokias' KaiOS apps and tricks.

 Flagship feature phone

-Most people buy dumb phones to save money, but some wear its simplicity as a badge of pride and want a fancy dumb phone.
+Most people buy dumb phones to save money, but some wear its simplicity as a badge of pride and want a fancy dumbphone.
 In that case, the Sunbeam lineup could be for you.
-It sells different versions of the Pro based on specific features you might want — like Waze navigation or a weather app — but this is essentially a rugged flip phone with touch and keyboard controls, multi-day battery, and the essentials.
+It sells different versions of the Pro based on specific features you might want — like Waze navigation or a weather app — but this is essentially a rugged flip phone with touch and keyboard controls, a multi-day battery, and the essentials.

 How to choose